averyadelseck/mcb185_homework/mystuff.md

 | `>=`     | greater or equal  | `if a >= b:`

 # doc-strings
-`they are a way to tell users how to use your code and its function (i think)`
++ they are a way to tell users how to use your code and its function`
++ for example:
+def X:
+"""doc-strings"""

+### Unit 3 - Algorithms

+range:

+for i in range(initial value, end-before limit, increment):
+	print(i)

+for loops:

+for char in 'hello':
+	print(char)

+nested loops:

+for nt1 in 'ACGT':
+	for nt2 in 'ACGT':
+		if nt1 == nt2: print(nt1, nt2, '+1')
+		else:          print(nt1, nt2, '-1')